Accelerating Spectral Clustering on Quantum and Analog Platforms: Quantum-Analog Hybrid computation of spectral clustering

+\begin{remark} In equation~\ref{eqn:schrod}, the initial state can be generated by starting from a fixed reference quantum state $\psi_{0}$ and transforming it to $|\psi_U \rangle= U|\psi_{0}\rangle$, where $U$ is generated from the uniform Haar measure~\cite{reck1994experimental,tang2022generating}.
+This result is an natural consequence of the results derived on the initial condition of the wave equation evolution derived in~\cite{sahai2012hearing}.
+Therefore, state preparation will not be a significant bottleneck in the implementation of our approach. \end{remark}

-When working with the discrete form of the equation, one can exploit the favorable scaling of analog platforms for matrix-vector multiplication.
-Moreover, in the following lemma, we prove that the wave dynamics with $\mathbf{L}_{\text{sym}}$ is stable under the same conditions that were derived in~\cite{sahai2012hearing} for $\mathbf{L}_{\text{rw}}$, thereby increasing the number of options for practical implementation. \begin{lemma} The wave equation iteration given by Eqn.~\ref{eqn:wave_itr_sym} is stable on any graph as long as the numerical value of the wave speed $c$ satisfies $0<c<\sqrt{2}$ and the iterations have initial conditions that satisfy $\mathbf{u}_1(-1)=\mathbf{u}_1(0)$. \end{lemma}
+\paragraph{Analog computer-based acceleration of wave dynamics.} When working with the discrete form of the equation, one can exploit the favorable $\mathcal{O}(1)$ scaling of analog platforms for matrix-vector multiplication operation.
+Unlike the quantum setting, the $\mathbf{L}_{\text{rw}}$ update equation that is used in the classical approach~\cite{sahai2010wave,sahai2012hearing,zhu2022dynamic} can be used on analog platforms.
+However, in the following lemma, we prove that the wave dynamics with $\mathbf{L}_{\text{sym}}$ remain stable under the same conditions that were derived in~\cite{sahai2012hearing} for $\mathbf{L}_{\text{rw}}$, thereby significantly extending the original results for digital and analog settings. \begin{lemma} The wave equation iteration given by Eqn.~\ref{eqn:wave_itr_sym} is stable on any graph as long as the numerical value of the wave speed $c$ satisfies $0<c<\sqrt{2}$ and the iterations have initial conditions that satisfy $\mathbf{u}_1(-1)=\mathbf{u}_1(0)$. \end{lemma}

 \begin{proof} For the $\mathbf{L}_{\text{sym}}$ case, the dynamics of $\mathbf{z}(t) =[\mathbf{u}(t);\mathbf{u}(t-1)]$ evolves as,

 Let matrix $\mathbf{M}$ have eigenvector $\mathbf{m}_j = (\mathbf{m}^{(1)}_j,\mathbf{m}^{(2)}_j)^T$, where $j$ denotes the node number and the superscript splits the compound vector into two equal parts.
 Now, let the corresponding eigenvalue be $\rho_j$, it then follows that,